department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/emergency-care-mashup/research-plan.md

 - What information do Veterans need/want from the Facility Locator search results when seeking emergency care?
 - What information do Veterans need/want for community emergency care (in VA network) locations?
 - Do Veterans need to distinguish between these location types in a single list?
-- Do veterans want to filter by facility type, VA/non-VA?
+- Do Veterans want to filter by facility type, VA/non-VA?
-- Would veterans click to learn more about community emergency care benefits?
+- Would Veterans click to learn more about community emergency care benefits?
-- Do veterans find labels such as those indicating emergency care service/facility type helpful when finding/selecting an emergency care location?
+- Do Veterans find labels such as those indicating emergency care service/facility type helpful when finding/selecting an emergency care location?
-- What information does a veteran find helpful in preparing to go to a emergency care facility?
+- What information does a Veteran find helpful in preparing to go to a emergency care facility?

 #### Hypothesis
 - Veterans will understand how to find an emergency care location.